Contributor license agreement: Examples

+[...]
+Our license change is aimed at preventing companies from taking our Elasticsearch and Kibana products and providing them directly as a service without collaborating with us.

+Our license change comes after years of what we believe to be Amazon/AWS misleading and confusing the community - enough is enough.

+We’ve tried every avenue available including going through the courts, but with AWS’s ongoing behavior, we have decided to change our license so that we can focus on building products and innovating rather than litigating [...]

-Drew DeVault, a lead developer with a number of open source projects such as sway, regards this move as a loophole.
+Drew DeVault, a lead developer with a number of open source projects such as Sway, regards this move as a loophole.
 Both these projects were licensed under a copyleft license, which uses copyright to protect contributions, yet the CLA negates the usefulness of copyright in achieving this protection:

 Elasticsearch belongs to its 1,573 contributors, who retain their copyright, and granted Elastic a license to distribute their work without restriction.
 This is the loophole which Elastic exploited when they decided that Elasticsearch would no longer be open source [...]

 CLAs which restrict relicensing

 Project Harmony

 Project Harmony was established by Canonical in 2010 to optionally avoid the problems discussed above.
 It provides a CLA template-builder.
 Based on choices made, the CLA will allow the contributor to keep copyright and assign rights to the project (as above) but with various restrictions on relicensing: using the template requires choosing one of the mutually-exclusive options, which range in restrictiveness.
 A real-world example is the Ubuntu project.
 The CLA leaves copyright with the contributor and allows the project to relicense the code but with a restriction based on the license the contribution was made under: